 The Divine Mother at the Union and Reunion Gathering at Lake Tahoe challenged us to take up the task of creating intimacy in the world.
 Intimacy is essential for sacred partnership.
 Without it, we exist in two solitudes.

 Intimacy consists of personal transparency in sharing plus dedicated and active reception in listening.
 Today I’d like to look at transparency.

-Let me give you an example of what is not intimate in communication.
-I was in a relationship once with a woman who would get tired at a party, say nothing, and then shame me later because she “had to” be at the party for an hour longer than she wanted and I didn’t notice that she wanted to leave.
+Let me give an example of what is not intimate in communication.
+Supposing you’re in relationship with a woman who gets tired at a party, says nothing, and then shames you later because she “had to” be at the party for an hour longer than she wanted and you didn’t notice that she wanted to leave.

-When I asked her why she didn’t say anything about the matter, she’d respond that I should “just know” where she was at and implied that I was insensitive in not being able to read her mind.
+Ask her why she doesn’t say anything about the matter, she responds that you should “just know” where she’s at and implies that you were insensitive in not being able to read her mind.

 Archangel Michael once called this position “passive aggressive,” less visible than active aggressive.
 (1)

 I’d say that the whole science of communication is based on the premise that it’s potentially or actually unworkable to assume that another person should just know where we’re at.